rathena/rathena/conf/readme.txt

 What is the import folder for?
 -------------------------------------------------------------------------------

-The folder provides way for you to change your config settings without having to update the files every time you update your server.
+The folder provides a way for you to change your config settings without having to update the files every time you update your server.
 You store your changes, and the rest is updated with rAthena (usually though SVN).